Everest Three Passes Trek

 Highlights of Everest Three Passes Trek

-• Trek to the remote and untouched area of the Everest region.
+• Trek through remote and less-traveled areas of the Everest region

 Everest three High Passes Trek will take you to the less traveled way to the Everest Base Camp where you will have a magnificent view of the mountains such as Mount Everest, Mount Lhotse, Mount Ama Dablam, Mount Nuptse, Mount Thamserku and many more.